szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Bows, Crossbows**: 31-40% chance to inflict 1d5 or 1d7 of missile damage, respectively
 - **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage, respectively

-The extra damage dealt, assuming a failed saving throw and before resistances, is *never* lower than 2.

-A counterbalance is also added such that this damage forces a save vs. Breath that the target must save against to take only half of the damage.
-This saving throw bonus or penalty depends on the wielder's current dexterity, which improves up to DEX 24, and this save's penalty increases by the enchantment level as well.
+A counterbalance is also added such that this damage forces a save vs. Breath to take only half of the damage (extra damage dealt, assuming a failed saving throw and before resistances, is *never* lower than 2).
+This saving throw bonus or penalty depends on the wielder's current dexterity, which improves up to 24 dexterity.
+This save's penalty increases by the enchantment level as well.
 For example, if you have a Long Sword +0 that gets a +2 bonus at a particular level of dexterity, using a Long Sword +3 would make it a penalty of -1 instead.
 More details:

 - **Katanas**: +0 katanas at DEX <12 force a save at +7 bonus; progresses up to 0 at DEX >=24
 - **Long swords, Scimitars**: +0 weapons at DEX <12 force a save vs. +6; progresses up to -1 at DEX >=24